CalyxOS/gitlab-oss/README.md

     http://www.europepmc.org
     ultimate

-    ### European Variation Archive,The European Variation Archive is an open-access database of all types of genetic variation data from all species.
+    ### European Variation Archive
-    https://www.ebi.ac.uk/eva
+    The European Variation Archive is an open-access database of all types of genetic variation data from all species. https://www.ebi.ac.uk/eva
     ultimate